wp-plugins/wider-admin-menu/readme.txt

 == Installation ==

+Option A:

-Option A: Go to Plugins > Add New, search for "wider admin menu", and click "Install Now".
+1. Go to `Plugins > Add New`.
+1. Search for "wider admin menu".
+1. Click "Install Now".

+Option B:

-Option B: Download the zip file.
-Then either:
+1. Download the zip file.

-Unzip it on your hard drive and upload the `wider-admin-menu` folder to the `/wp-content/plugins/` directory.
+1. Unzip it on your hard drive.
+1. Upload the `wider-admin-menu` folder to the `/wp-content/plugins/` directory.

-OR
+Option C:

+1. Download the zip file.
-Upload the entire zip file via Plugins > Add New > Upload.
+1. Upload the zip file via `Plugins > Add New > Upload`.

 Finally, activate the plugin.